 Who Should Not Have Hypnotherapy?

 While hypnotherapy is safe for most people, there are specific contraindications.
 It is generally not recommended for individuals experiencing active psychosis, such as schizophrenia or severe delusional disorders.
 This is because the hypnotic state can sometimes blur the lines between reality and imagination, which can exacerbate their symptoms.
-A qualified therapist will always conduct a thorough intake to screen for these conditions.

 Practical Considerations for Seeking Treatment